MythosaurRider/scp_tf_lab/README.md

 3. Check out folder contents.
 What is in *.tf files?<br />
     ```cat provider.tf```

-4. log into Splunk Cloud.
+4. Log into Splunk Cloud.

 5. Create a token for Terraform to authenticate with